MicroFocus/ADM-FT-ToolsLauncher/README.md

 #### <a name="alm-params-refs"></a>ALM Parameters
 > Go to [Table Of Contents](#fttools-launcher-toc)

 The ALM parameters are used to launch the tests which are stored in the **Micro Focus Application Lifecycle Management** (**ALM**) server.
-All the following ALM parameters take effect only when the `runType` parameter is set to `Alm`.
+The ALM parameters listed in the table below take effect only when the `runType` parameter is set to `Alm`.

+Some additional actions are required before running ALM test set(s):
+1. Download and install **ALM Connectivity Tool** by visiting `http://{alm-server-hostname-or-ip}:{alm-server-port}/qcbin/TDConnectivity_index.html`.
+2. Open the link `http://{alm-server-hostname-or-ip}:{alm-server-port}/qcbin/start_a.jsp?common=true` to install mandatory components.

 | Name | Type | Value | Remarks |
 | ---- | ---- | ---- | ---- |